-Our ramp-up to Rock Honors (May 24) always includes revealing chats with the music’s stars.
-Road Tales focuses on some the silliness that goes down when artists are on tour.
+Our ramp-up to Rock Honors (this Thursday night at 9/8c) always includes revealing chats with the music’s stars.
+Road Tales focuses on some the antics that go down when artists are on tour.

 No, Motorhead isn’t the most graceful of rock bands.
 The British trio with the patented thud and kerranging guitars is a muck ‘n mire bunch.
 But that doesn’t mean they want razor blades and firebombs thrown at ‘em while they’re playing.
 And it certainly doesn’t mean they want people gobbing greenies at them from three feet away.